nsagoo-pivotal/toolsmiths-shared-scripts/deploy_pcf/aws/README.md

 * an ssh keypair for AWS to use when deploying instances must be added to this repo.
  **NOTE**: make sure your key-pair name (format: id_rsa_\<ENV_NAME\>)

-You can create a new keypair with the command:
+Create a new keypair with the command below; Do not use the AWS Console or AWS CLI to create the keypair.
 ```
 $ ssh-keygen -t rsa -f $environment_yml_git_repo/$environment_yml_folder/$aws_private_key_file_name